nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Amongst these changes, we had the hardest time redesigning the `Person` model, as we encountered various bugs after we had modified it to include additional fields, thus in the end we took many hours to fix more than 200 test cases related to it.
-Due to our iterative approach, we had to redesign other features to fit the needs of a redesigned `Person` model, which took quite a few iterations.
+Due to our iterative approach, we had to redesign other features to fit the needs of a redesigned `Person` model.